$S^{\top\!}S$-SVD via Sketching and the Nearest $S^{\top\!}S$-orthogonal Matrix: The -SVD

-Notice that since $S$ is a subspace embedding for Range($A$), $s$ will always be required to be larger than the rank of $A$, even if this is less than $n$.
+{ Returning to Theorem \ref{th:SSsvd}, we notice} that since $S$ is a subspace embedding for Range($A$), $s$ will always be required to be larger than the rank of $A$, even if this is less than $n$.
 The next remark highlights the implications of possible null $\theta_i$s.

-\begin{remark} Since $S\in\mathbb{R}^{s\times m}$ is asked to be an $\varepsilon$-subspace embedding of $\text{Range}(A)$, the sketching dimension $s$ should be selected in terms of $\text{rank}(A)$.
-For the sake of simplicity, one may use $n$ in place of $\text{rank}(A)$.
+\begin{remark} Since $S\in\mathbb{R}^{s\times m}$ is asked to be a {randomized $(\varepsilon,\delta,\text{rank}(A))$}-subspace embedding of $\text{Range}(A)$, the sketching dimension $s$ should be selected in terms of $\text{rank}(A)$.
+For simplicity, $n${, the number of columns of $A$, can be used instead of} $\text{rank}(A)$.
 While this strategy certainly works, it is important to stress that it can lead to unnecessarily large values of $s$, especially in case of a low-rank $A$, which can significantly hinder the computational performance of the approach.
 We refer to Example~\ref{ex:1.1bis} below for an example with a low-rank square matrix. \end{remark}

 0.1in The factors in the $S^\T S$-SVD of Theorem~\ref{th:SSsvd} can be computed by means of the following steps:

 0.1in \begin{enumerate} \item Compute the SVD of $SA=U_1 \Theta V^\T$ 0.1in \item Define $W:=A(\Theta V^\T)^{\dagger}$ \end{enumerate} 0.1in